leehyon/kohsruhe-site/content/en/about.md

 ## 💻 What I'm Working On

-- ISP, CMake/Conan, Buildsystem
+- ISP, CMake/Conan, Buildsystem, FreeRTOS
-- Moving to a new place
+- Moving to Jiading Xincheng

 ## 🏕️ About Kohsruhe
-Kohsruhe is my first site.
+[Kohsruhe](kohsruhe.com) is my first site.
 I mainly write about my daily life, studies and thoughts here.

 Picking a right and good site name is not always easy.
 The word "Kohsruhe" is a combination of two words: Koh and Ruhe.
 Koh is my nickname while Ruhe is a German word, which means silence and peace.
 I hope this site would be a place to find my inner peace.
 Besides, Kohsruhe is very similar to Karlsruhe, a city I lived in when I studied for my master degree in abroad.